beatburger/jktest/_bots/templater.md

 ---
 layout: default
-title: Chainer page
+title: template helper
-name: Chainer name
+name: template helper
-description: Chainer descriptioognfdnf fsgdufhdusfhuds
+description: template helper page
 ---

-# Chainer
+# Templater

 `Not the most mobile bot, but that doesn't matter when it can bring the fight to itself.`